shirleyli2015/CS-598-DLH-Final-Project/README.md

 | Ethnicity: Unable to Obtain                                | 0.852 [0.742, 0.978] |
 | Score: Diagnoses and Procedures                            | 1.73 [1.715, 1.745]  |
 | Score: Medications and Vital Signs                         | 1.8 [1.744, 1.858]   |

+Below is the ICD-9 diagnosis and procedure codes and medications assigned high scores by the "Attention (concatenated time)" model from our reproduction study:

 | DESCRIPTION                                                                 | Score [95% CI]  |
 |-----------------------------------------------------------------------------|-----------------|